GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/README.md

 ### Executing Template

 #### Required Parameters
-* **sourceDbURL** (JDBC URL of the source database): The URL which can be used to connect to the source database.
-(Example: jdbc:mysql://10.10.10.10:3306/testdb)
+* **sourceConfigURL** (Configuration to connect to the source database): Can be the JDBC URL or the location of the sharding config.
+(Example: jdbc:mysql://10.10.10.10:3306/testdb or gs://test1/shard.conf)
 * **username** (username of the source database): The username which can be used to connect to the source database.
 * **password** (username of the source database): The username which can be used to connect to the source database.
 * **instanceId** (Cloud Spanner Instance Id.): The destination Cloud Spanner instance.